swarupmishal/mishal_swarup_spring2017/final/readme.md

 > Inference:
-- The Bright spots show more crime activity in past 2 years and light spots show less crime activity in past 2 years.
+- The Bright spots show more criminal activity and light spots show less criminal activity in past 2 years.
 - Brighter the spot, more is it unsafe to stay in that locality.
 - If someone is considering moving to Chicago, they should try to live near places with light spots so as to avoid Criminal activity.
 --------------------------------